canalplus/rx-player/doc/Getting_Started/Tutorials/Quick_Start.md

 # Tutorial: Quick Start

-Because the RxPlayer exports a lot of functionnalities, you might want to quickly test basic use cases before you dive deep into the
+Because the RxPlayer exports a lot of functionalities, you might want to quickly test basic use cases before you dive deep into the
 [whole API documentation](../../api/Overview.md).